mozilla/ecosystem-platform/docs/reference/team-processes/development-process.md

 A --> D(Task)
 A --> E(Bug)
 ```
-Generally, we can expect Epics to be written by the Product team.
-Tasks will likely be written by the Product and Engineering teams as they need to be broken down small enough to fit inside of a sprint.
+Often epics will be filed by the Product team for new Feature Engineering work and Engineers for new Engineering Excellence work.
+Tasks will likely be written by the Engineering teams as they need to be broken down small enough to fit inside of a sprint.
 [Learn more about user stories][moz-user-stories].
+[Learn more about Feature Engineering and Engineering Excellence][FE_EE_OE].

 As Tasks and Bugs pop up, they should be associated with open Epics as appropriate.

-When a task is in the `Ready for Engineering` column, it's expected that:
+When a task is `Ready for Engineering` it's expected that:
 * A [PI Ticket][pi-jira] has been filed
 * If there are interesting security changes, the security team has been notified
 * If there are significant string changes, the L10n team has been notified